-The Public Records Act, Ch.
-42.56 RCW, (the Act) requires public agencies to make identifiable, non-exempt public records available for inspection and copying upon request and to publish rules of procedure to inform the public how access to public records will be accomplished.
+The Public Records Act, RCW 42.56, requires public agencies to make identifiable, non-exempt public records available for inspection and copying upon request and to publish rules of procedure to inform the public how access to public records will be accomplished.
 Pursuant to Ordinance No. 5746, adopted by the City Council on June 25, 2007, the following Rules for responding to public records/disclosure requests are established.

 The purpose of these rules is to provide the public full and timely access to information concerning the conduct of government, mindful of individuals' privacy rights and the desirability of efficient administration of our City government.
-The City complies with the provisions of the Public Records Act and adopts the following procedures in responding to public disclosure requests.
 The Act and these rules will be interpreted in favor of disclosure.
+In carrying out its responsibilities under the Act, the City will be guided by the provisions of the Act describing its purposes and interpretation.